Hero Background

 Why are Software Testing Strategies Important?

 Software testing strategies are extremely important for ensuring software quality.
-Without a clear strategy, testing can become chaotic, inefficient, and incomplete, leading to missed defects and poor utilization of both testing efforts and resources.
+Treated as software testing improvement strategies, they replace ad-hoc QA with a repeatable system: without a clear strategy, testing becomes chaotic, inefficient, and incomplete, leading to missed defects and poor utilization of both testing efforts and resources.

 • Improves Test Coverage: A solid strategy ensures that all aspects of the software are tested, leaving no room for defects.